dkochmanski/charming-clim/doc/grafts.md

 application.
 Colors and proportions are generally preserved.
 On top of it we see our terminal-specialized sheet which looks exactly as we have defined it.

-On the second screen we see a pixel-based display (mDPI).
+The second screen is pixel-based display (mDPI).
 Second sheet is rendered very nicely (looks like something we have defined).
 What is more interesting is our first sheet which was defined in character-based units.
 It looks exactly the same as on the terminal thanks to the high-density which is provided by our screen.

 [^8]: Providing means to change defaults requires additional thought and is a
     material for a separate chapter.
 McCLIM doesn't allow it yet.